bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 To do cheminformatic work on this stored molecule, we need to deserialize the binary into the in-memory RDKit Molecule object.

-The prefix sits in front of a binary molecule object, like so in my initial attempt:
+The prefix sits in front of a binary molecule object, and my first attempt used 4 bytes per field.

 ```
 | 4 bytes - number of atoms | 4 bytes - number of bonds | 4 bytes - amw | 4 bytes - number of rings | 4 bytes - size of the binary molecule | n bytes - binary molecule |